Which are the best protein bars in the UK?

 The Quest bar is the most expensive out of the group.
-Taste-wise, it scored second best among our group.
+Taste-wise, it scored second best among the group.

 That said, it has the lowest carb and sugar content among the group by far.
 Useful for those who are trying to cut carbs.
 It is also gluten free so suitable for celiacs and people who are gluten intolerant.

 With 34g of protein per 100g, it is joint second in protein content.

 Good for: Gluten free, high protein, low carb and good taste.

 - 20-21g Protein, 4-6g Net Carbs, < 1-3g Sugars, 14-16g Dietary Fiber, 170-200 Calories, 4.5-8g Fat

 - Certified Gluten-Free by the Gluten-Free Certification Organization.

 - No added sugar and keto-friendly protein bar